FUNCTION and SUB Procedures

 FUNCTION ...
 END FUNCTION procedure

 FUNCTION ...
-END FUNCTION encapsulates a series of statements to form a procedure.
+END FUNCTION encapsulates a series of statements to form a procedure which returns a value to the FUNCTION call expression.

-Syntax: FUNCTION TheName([Parameters][AS data type])[,AS data type] DIM ReturnValue [Statements] FUNCTION = ReturnValue END FUNCTION Parameters:
+Syntax 1: FUNCTION TheName([Parameters][AS data type])[,AS data type] DIM ReturnValue [Statements] FUNCTION = ReturnValue END FUNCTIONSyntax 2: FUNCTION TheName([Parameters][AS data type])[,AS data type] DIM ReturnValue [Statements] RETURN ReturnValue END FUNCTION Parameters:

 |